crossmodel/crossmodel-core/docs/Testing Crossmodel.md

 ## Setting up the tests on your system

-Run this command in your terminal: `yarn`
+Run this command in your terminal: `npm install`

 It is recommended to run the Jest tests using the VS Code extension: [_Jest_](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest).
 With this extension, tests will automatically run when updated and it is very easy to run the tests from the VS Code GUI (using the button immediately left of the test in question).